10 Things to Do in St. Andrews: From Historic Charm to Natural Wonders

 Witness the Blessing of the Fleet

-The Blessing of the Fleet is one of Panama City’s most beloved traditions and top things to do in St. Andrews every year.
-Held each spring along the docks of the St. Andrews Marina, this long-running tradition honors the community, local sailors, and the deep connection this waterfront town has to its working boats and open water.
-You’ll see shrimp boats and sailboats lined up along the seawall, some decked out in streamers, some just showing up like they always have—ready to be blessed for safe voyages and smooth water ahead.
+The Blessing of the Fleet is one of Panama City’s most beloved annual traditions and a one-of-a-kind addition to any list of things to do in St. Andrews.
+Held each spring along the docks of St. Andrews Marina, this long-running ceremony honors the fishing community, local sailors, and the deep connection this waterfront neighborhood has to its working boats and open water.